 Expanding the public transportation network

-However, there are other measures that also make sense when it comes to steering traffic in the right direction, say expanding the public transportation network.
-“There is growing demand for a wide range of technologies in the African commercial vehicles market – both old and new,” says David van Graan, Head of Special Sales Projects at MAN Automotive in South Africa.
+However, there are other measures that also make sense when it comes to steering traffic in the right direction, such as expanding the public transportation network.
+“There is growing demand for a wide range of technologies in the African commercial vehicles market—both old and new,” says David van Graan, Head of Special Sales Projects at MAN Automotive in South Africa.
 The figures confirm this: TRATON AG brands sold around 5,000 commercial vehicles in Africa in the first half of 2018, equivalent to an increase of 16.7%.
-MAN is very well represented both in South Africa and in the north of the continent: Egypt, Algeria, Morocco, and Tunisia, for example, reported positive unit sales growth attributable.
+MAN is very well represented both in South Africa and in the north of the continent: Egypt, Algeria, Morocco, and Tunisia, for example, reported positive unit sales growth (attributable).
 With a network of assembly plants and various importers, MAN is in a prime position to meet the needs of the different markets.